RoMcGill/Reel/README.md

 ## Database
-The backend is built on the Django framework using Postgres for the deployed Heroku version I have created a graph model of the site using django-extensions and graphviz to display the model relationships.
+The backend is built on the Django framework using Postgres for the deployed Heroku version.
+I have created a graph model of the site using django-extensions and graphviz to display a visual representation of the model relationships.

 <img src="./readme-images/REEL_sans_foo_bar.png">